Skip to main content

 Addressing longevity risk is important - at the present time the only parts the community that benefit from longevity protection are individuals on indexed pensions - and, apart from pensioners, that is largely restricted to a small cabal of public servants and older politicians.
 As we have mentioned for many years, the direct impact of having people self-insure longevity risk is simply that they will not spend as much during their retirement years for fear of not being able to pay for aged care accommodation, specialist healthcare and other significant costs.
 This clearly provides no assistance to the economy, and simply means that super funds end up as tax free inheritances rather than supporting an enjoyable retirement.

 Individuals currently wanting to address longevity risk, really only have two options - and these usually aren't adopted in isolation, but in concert with account based pensions.
-They are:
+And remember, technically speaking and for our purposes, annuities can only be provided by an Insurance company and pensions by a superannuation fund.

 Annuities